kdoore/CS1335-Documentation/_build/html/_sources/interface.txt

 For our game, we might want to have some of our game drops explode if they hit our paddle.
-However, if we don't want all of the drops to explode, how can we take advantage of polymorphism, where we have an ArrayList of Drop objects, where some of these objects can explode and some don't explode.
+However, if we don't want all of the drops to explode, how can we take advantage of polymorphism, where we have an ArrayList of Drop objects, where some of these objects can explode and some don't explode?
 We have defined the Drop class to be an ``abstract class``,  where the display() method is an abstract method that must be implemented by all child classes.

-We'll have 2 sub-classes, CircleDrop and SquareDrops, where we only want the CircleDrop objects to be Explodable; to do this,  we'll have it implement the explode() method from the Explodable interface.
+For the example code below, we have 2 sub-classes, CircleDrop and SquareDrops, where we only want the CircleDrop objectsto be Explodable.
+To do this,  we'll have it implement the explode() method from the Explodable interface.

 To use an interface, first we must define the interface, this is similar to the syntax for defining a class.
 Since an interface is similar to an abstract class, we will only provide method signatures, and no method body code for the methods that we are defining for the class.
 The methods are abstract by default, so the abstract keyword is not required, however only the method signature can be part of the interface definition.
 The second thing we need is a class that will implement the interface, and that class must provide method definition code for each method defined in the interface that it is implementing.

 Part 1:  Define the interface
 ===============================